-Introduction
+1 Introduction

 Computer models are used to simulate many different aspects of the operation of reciprocating compressors.
-Typical applications of these models include simulating the compressor performance, torsional and lateral responses, deflection and stress in the skid beams caused by lifting, dynamic response of the compressor cylinders, bottles and piping, and thermal expansion of the piping.
+Typical applications of computer models include simulating the compressor performance, torsional and lateral responses, deflection and stress in the skid beams due to lifting, dynamic response of the compressor cylinders, bottles and piping, and thermal expansion of the piping.
 Modeling of the compressor systems requires representing the physical properties of the compressor, vessels, piping and gas.
-The physical properties of the compressor, vessels and piping are well defined.
+The physical properties of the compressor, vessels, and piping are well defined.
 The physical properties of the gas are determined by testing and thermodynamic theory.
 Many different mathematical models exist for calculating gas properties.
-Each of these models has various strengths and weaknesses in terms of the accuracy with which they represent the gas' physical properties.
-Mathematical models have been developed that are well known and have been proven to accurately simulate common gases such as natural gas in pipeline applications.
+Each of these models has various strengths and weaknesses in terms of the accuracy with which they represent the gas physical properties.
+Mathematical models have been developed, which are well known and have been proven to accurately simulate common gases such as natural gas in pipeline applications.
+Compressors operating in a refinery or manufacturing facility are often used in applications where the gases are unique and simulation of the physical properties is not well understood.
+These specialty gases require proper selection of the model techniques to ensure that the results from the simulations result in a safe and reliable design.